llvm/circt/docs/Dialects/SSP/RationaleSSP.md

 multiple inheritance in the problem class hierarchy.
 If the inheritance model were to change in the scheduling infrastructure, the use of attribute interfaces should be reconsidered.

+## Import/export

+The `circt/Dialect/SSP/Utilities.h` header defines methods to convert between `ssp.InstanceOp`s and `circt::scheduling::Problem` instances.
+These utilities use template parameters for the problem class and the property attribute classes, allowing client code to load/save an instance of a certain problem class with the given properties (but ignoring others).
+Incompatible properties (e.g. `distance` on a base `Problem`, or `initiationInterval` on an operation) will be caught at compile time as errors in the template instantiation.
+Note that convenience versions that simply load/save all properties known in the given problem class are provided as well.

+## Extensibility

+A key feature of the scheduling infrastructure is its extensibility.
+New problem definitions in out-of-tree projects have to define attributes inheriting from the property base classes in one of their own dialects.
+Due to the heavy use of templates in the import/export utilities, these additional attributes are supported uniformly alongside the built-in property attributes.
+The only difference is that the SSP dialect provides short-form pretty printing for its own properties, whereas externally-defined properties fall back to the generic dialect attribute syntax.